 As the previous sentence suggests, obligations are also duties.
 That is true, at any rate, when the obligation in question is political obligation.
 To be sure, some philosophers have uncovered differences between obligations and duties, the most important of which is that obligations must be voluntarily undertaken or incurred, but duties need not be (e.g., Brandt 1964; Hart 1958).
 The obligation to keep a promise or fulfill a contract, for example, arises only when one has done something that generates the obligation — made a promise or signed a contract — but the duties of charity and truth telling supposedly fall on us regardless of what, if anything, we voluntarily commit to do.
 John Rawls relies on this distinction when he argues that most citizens of a reasonably just political society have no general obligation to obey its laws, even though they do have a “natural duty” to support just institutions — a duty that has the general effect of requiring them to obey (Rawls 1999, p.
 97).
 For the most part, however, the distinction between obligation and duty has played no significant role in the debates over the supposed moral responsibility to obey the law.
 To invoke the distinction here would run counter to the tendency in both ordinary language and philosophical discussion to use the terms interchangeably, as when we speak of the “duty” to keep a promise or an “obligation” to tell the truth.
-It would also work against those who maintain that political obligations need not be acquired voluntarily, perhaps because they believe that the duty to obey the law is a “role obligation” akin to the “obligations” imposed by membership in a family (e.g., Hardimon 1994).
-Furthermore, those who follow the Rawlsian natural-duty approach typically argue that political obligation is grounded in a natural duty of some sort.
-In short, there seems to be nothing to gain from insisting on a sharp distinction between obligations and duties in this context.
 This essay will proceed, then, like almost everything written on either side of the question, on the understanding that a political obligation, if it exists, is a moral duty to obey the law (but note the elaboration of this point in §2.3, below).

-What does this prima facie or defeasible nature of political obligation imply by way of an answer to the second question, which concerns the distinction between political and legal obligation?
-If those who have a political obligation have a duty to obey the law, ceteris paribus, then why not call it a legal obligation?
-Or why not conclude, with Bhiku Parekh (1993, p.
+One question that immediately arises from this conception of political obligation is whether “political” is the appropriate modifer.
+If the obligation in question is a duty to obey the law, ceteris paribus, then why not call it a legal obligation?
+Or why not conclude, with Bhikhu Parekh (1993, p.
 240), that the question of whether we have a duty to obey the law is really a matter of civil obligation — that is, “the obligation to respect and uphold the legitimately constituted civil authority” — that entails legal obligations “to obey the laws enacted by the civil authority” rather than political obligation?
 “Political” is the broader term, according to Parekh, and someone who has a truly political obligation will owe her polity more than mere obedience to its laws (see also Raz 2006, p.
 1004).
 Such a person will have a positive duty to take steps to secure the safety and advance the interests of her country.
 Following Parekh's distinction, then, we may say that someone who pays taxes discharges a legal obligation, no matter how grudgingly she pays them, but someone who pays taxes and contributes voluntarily to public projects fulfills a truly political obligation.

 Other philosophers also distinguish political from legal obligations, but not in the far-reaching way that Parekh does.
 Indeed, it seems that we already have a term, “civic duty,” that does the work he wants to assign to “political obligation.”
 Exhortations to do our civic duty typically urge us to do more than merely obey the law.
 These exhortations would have us vote in elections and be well-informed voters; buy government bonds; limit our use of water and other scarce resources; donate blood, service, or money (beyond what we owe in taxes) in times of crisis; and generally contribute in an active way to the common good.
 Whether we really have a civic duty to do any or all of these things may be a matter of dispute, but appeals to civic duty are certainly quite common, and it is hardly clear that there is something to be gained by reclassifying them as appeals to political obligation.

-According to the foregoing analysis, a political obligation, if it exists at all, is a systemic, prima-facie moral duty to obey the laws of one's polity.
+According to the foregoing analysis, a political obligation, if it exists at all, is at least a systemic, prima facie or pro tanto moral duty to obey the laws of one's polity.
 But does such an obligation exist or obtain in any general or widespread sense?
-Most political philosophers have assumed that the answer is yes, and they have devoted their efforts to discovering what Green called “the true ground or justification for obedience to law.”
-Some philosophers in the middle years of the twentieth century even asserted, on conceptual grounds, that political obligation needs no justification.
-As one of them said,“to ask why I should obey any laws is to ask whether there might be a political society without political obligations, which is absurd.
+Most political philosophers have assumed that the answer is yes.
+In the middle years of the twentieth century some philosophers even asserted, on conceptual grounds, that political obligation needs no justification.
+As one of them put the point,“to ask why I should obey any laws is to ask whether there might be a political society without political obligations, which is absurd.
 For we mean by political society, groups of people organized according to rules enforced by some of their number” (Macdonald, p.
 192; also McPherson, p.
-64, and, more subtly, Pitkin 1966; but cf. Pateman 1973, and Horton 1992, pp. 137–45).
+64, and, more subtly, Pitkin 1966; but cf. Pateman 1973, and Horton 2010, pp. 138–46).
 This view did not long prevail, but it testifies to the strength of the tendency to believe that citizens surely have an obligation to obey the laws of their country, at least if it is reasonably just.

 There have been dissenters, however, and in recent years they have come to occupy a prominent place among political philosophers.
 As they see it, there is no general obligation to obey the law, not even on the part of the citizens of a reasonably just polity.
 The most thorough-going of these dissenters have been anarchists proper — that is, those persons who insist that states and governments are wickedly coercive institutions that ought to be abolished.
 Yet other skeptics or dissenters have concluded that the anarchist proper is wrong about the need for the state but right about the obligation to obey the law.
 Like the anarchist proper, these “philosophical anarchists” hold that the state is illegitimate, but they deny that its illegitimacy entails “a strong moral imperative to oppose or eliminate states; rather they typically take state illegitimacy simply to remove any strong moral presumption in favor of obedience to, compliance with, or support for our own or other existing states” (Simmons 2001, p.
 104; but note Huemer 2013, who regards philosophical anarchism as a second-best alternative that could prepare the way for anarchism proper).

 The arguments of these philosophical anarchists take either an “a priori” or an “a posteriori” form (Simmons 2001, pp. 104–106).
 Arguments of the first kind maintain that it is impossible to provide a satisfactory account of a general obligation to obey the law.
 According to Robert Paul Wolff, the principal advocate of this view, there can be no general obligation to obey the law because any such obligation would violate the “primary obligation” of autonomy, which is “the refusal to be ruled” (1998 , p.
 18).
 As Wolff defines it, autonomy combines freedom with responsibility.
 To be autonomous, someone must have the capacity for choice, and therefore for freedom; but the person who has this capacity also has the responsibility to exercise it — to act autonomously.
 Failing to do so is to fail to fulfill this “primary obligation” of autonomy.